Secrets of the Status Genre

 Need to get familiar with the Story Grid’s genre categories first?
 You’ll find a refresher here.

 When I began researching the Status Genre, I was surprised to learn that status is not a birthright.
 It doesn’t necessarily derive from having financial wealth or meeting current beauty standards.
 One’s status may have nothing to do with the results of an IQ or genetics test.

 It’s important to distinguish between social class and social status.
 Class refers to the large divisions of society by economic hierarchy.
 Status is the rank an individual has within a social hierarchy.

 You know how that goes.
-You might have high status in your church and low status in business.
-Or you may have high status in your book club but low status at the mayor’s annual gala.
+You might have a high status in your church and a low status in business.
+Or you may have a high status in your book club but low status at the mayor’s annual gala.

 Status is based on our behavior, determination, and self-esteem.
 It’s variable.